Replica method for eigenvalues of real Wishart product matrices

 \section{Abstract}

 {\bf We show how the replica method can be used to compute the asymptotic eigenvalue spectrum of a real Wishart product matrix.
-This provides a compact, elementary derivation of a polynomial condition on the Stieltjes transform first proved by M{\"u}ller [IEEE Trans.
+For unstructured factors, this provides a compact, elementary derivation of a polynomial condition on the Stieltjes transform first proved by M{\"u}ller [IEEE Trans.
 Inf.
 Theory.
 48, 2086-2091 (2002)].
-We additionally derive polynomial conditions on the minimum and maximum eigenvalues, which match the results obtained by Akemann, Ipsen, and Kieburg [Phys.
+We then show how this computation can be extended to ensembles where the factors are drawn from matrix Gaussian distributions with general correlation structure.
+For both unstructured and structured ensembles, we derive polynomial conditions on the average values of the minimum and maximum eigenvalues, which in the unstructured case match the results obtained by Akemann, Ipsen, and Kieburg [Phys.
 Rev. E 88, 052118 (2013)] for the complex Wishart product ensemble. }

 \rule{\textwidth}{1pt} \rule{\textwidth}{1pt}